 Tourist Attractions: Atlantic Wall Open Air Museum, Gothic Church of St Petrus and Fort Napolean

 Where To Stay: Hotel Botteltje, Hotel Monarc and Otia Bij Nacht

 Rochefort is a mesmerizing city in the Belgian province which is famous for its many shops and cafes, top class churches.
 There is a lesser-known gem of a cave system in the city.
 It is an easy to explore city with almost everything on the main street. known variously as Rue de Behogne, Place Roi Albert 1er and Rue Jacquet.
 Along the way you will walk past a number of cafes where you can taste Rochefort’s famous Trappist beer.

-Key Attractions: Domain of the caves of Han, Lesse and Veves castle
+Tourist Attractions: Domain of the caves of Han, Lessee and Veves castle

 Where To Stay: Hotel Le Limbourg, La Fayette hotel and Hotel La Malle Poste

 Sandwiched at the confluence of the two serene rivers of Meuse and Sambre, Namur is famous for its high rise citadel that sits overlooking the city and gives it its fame.
 Namus is, without a doubt, one of the most beautiful places in Belgium owing to this medieval fortress as well as the warm smiles of its people you will be greeted with here everyday.
 While this citadel was once Europe’s mightiest fortress, it now lies sombre and still, but is still capable of drawing in tourists from far and wide courtesy its oozing charm and overwhelming outlook.

 It’s beauty is even compared to that of the many world famous castles in Bruges.
 Adorned with splendid gardens, offering breathtaking views of the rivers and the city beyond, and bearing a dashing bronze statue of an enormous turtle, this citadel is one of its kind in all of Europe.